-- (1) Upon the CF receiving an allegation that a confinee was sexually abused while confined at first, within 72-hours, the DFC will either, 1) notify the head of the other facility of the allegation or, 2) notify the appropriate investigating agency. - (2) In either case, document the notification, as appropriate.
-Instruct staff how to assist confinee(s) in gaining access to care and support services. - (3) If staff believes a confinee is subject to a substantial risk of imminent sexual abuse, take immediate action to protect the confinee. - (4) Once staff has reported this to the proper investigating office, they do not disclose, other than to the official extent necessary, any of this information except when necessary to make decisions concerning treatment, investigation and other security and management decisions.
+(a) Upon receiving a notification that a confinee was sexually abused while confined at another facility, within 72-hours, the DFC will either, 1) notify the head of the other facility of the allegation or, 2) notify the appropriate investigating agency.
+In either case, document the notification, as appropriate.)
+Instruct staff how to assist confinee(s) in gaining access to care and support services.
+If staff believes a confinee is subject to a substantial risk of imminent sexual abuse, take immediate action to protect the confinee.
+Once staff has reported this to the proper investigating office, they do not disclose, other than to the official extent necessary, any of this information except when necessary to make decisions concerning treatment, investigation and other security and management decisions